 To practise as a Doctor, you need to have a bachelor's degree in medicine (MBBS) or surgery (BMBS) that has been recognised by the General Medical Council (GMC).
 However, this is just the beginning of working towards your Doctor career.

-Once you graduate from your Doctor degree, you will need to complete several years’ worth of postgraduate study, where you’ll specialise in a specific area of medicine.
+Once you graduate with your Doctor degree, you will need to complete several years’ worth of postgraduate study, where you’ll specialise in a specific area of medicine.

 You will also need to pass a Disclosure and Barring Service (DBS) Check to certify that you’re safe to work with members of the public.

 To commence your Doctor training at medical school, you will need to have a minimum of 3 A grade A Levels, including Physics and Biology.
-You will also need at least 5 GCSEs at grade 7-9/A-A*, including English and Maths.
+You will also need at least 5 GCSEs in grades 7-9/A-A*, including English and Maths.

 As medicine is highly competitive, standout grades aren’t all that matter for Doctor degrees.
 Universities also look for applicants with relevant work experience and demonstrable enthusiasm for healthcare and medicine courses.

 This proves your dedication to the pursuit of a medical career, and Doctor jobs, which is vital if you are to complete your years of training and succeed as a qualified Doctor.